tetsuo-cpp/tetsuo-cpp.github.io/content/post/compiler-jobs-in-2024.md

 There are a number of companies in the Web3 space that are developing programming languages for writing smart contracts and <abbr title="Decentralised Applications">dApps</abbr>.
 The most widespread of these is [Solidity](https://soliditylang.org/), a language designed to target the Ethereum network's <abbr title="Ethereum Virtual Machine">EVM</abbr>.

-Since the introduction of the EVM, there are have been a growing number of networks with their own virtual machines, smart contract languages, toolchains, etc.
+Since the introduction of the EVM, there have been a growing number of networks with their own virtual machines, smart contract languages, toolchains, etc.

 Examples:
 * [Solana](https://solana.com/)